The rates of growth in a hyperbolic group

 \begin{lemma}[Separators] Let $germ_1,germ_2$ be two of the germs of $y_0$ in $T_1$, and fix an index $n_0$.
 There are non-trivial elements $v_{i,j} \in L$, $i,j=1,2$, that satisfy the properties that the elements $u_{i,j}$, $i,j=1,2$, satisfy in lemma \ref{1.3} (with respect to the germs $germ_1,germ_2$), and in addition: $h_{n_0}(v_{i,j})=1$, for $i,j=1,2$.

 \end{lemma}

 \proof First, since $h_{n_0}:L \to \Gamma$ is a proper epimorphism, there exists a non-trivial element $r \in L$, for which: $h_{n_0}(r)=1$.
-Note that since $r$ acts hyperbolically on $Y$, $r$ is an element of infinite order in $L$.
+Since we passed to a subsequence of homomorphisms $\{h_n\}$, for which the associated homomorphisms $\{g_n:L \to \Gamma\}$ have no torsion elements in the kernel, $r$ must be an element of infinite order.
+Since we assumed that the action of $L$ on the limit tree $Y$ is free, $r$ acts hyperbolically on $Y$.
 We construct the elements $v_{i,j}$, $i,j=1,2$, as products of conjugates of $r$ in a similar way to what we did in proving lemma \ref{1.3}.